#12 PART.II.thought — Rajayoga and Introducing the 'Ending of Time'

 Rajayoga is introduced here in anticipation of diving into Krishnamurthi and Dr. David Bohm's long discussion on conflict and 'psychological time' in thought1 to add to our discussion on thought in light of architectural practice.
 The points that they develop help us to develop G¡a’s approach to thought.
 Their discussion takes place around “psychological time”, sometimes they call it ‘inward’, linking conflict with ignorance and our spiritual evolution.
 They discuss how this implicates and generates the violence we commit against each other and to nature, colonialism and oppression.

 Yoga as practice is proven to relate anywhere around the globe, as Buddhism’s spread throughout the west, and the practice of hatha yoga and the asanas and pranayama spreading around the globe evince.2 The Cloud of Unknowing is an easily available example of European Christian spiritual practice.
 It correlates with the Yogasūtra and others.
 The Zone book, The Movement of the Free Spirit describes western religious forces that have limited spirituality socially and politically, including examples of stamping out even Christian spiritual practices in Europe.
 The introductory discussion of Carl Jung’s Psychological Types is helpful in contextualizing spirituality in terms of European religious dogmatic and gnostic approaches.
 Rajayoga is a gnostic approach.
 The dogmatic Christian approach joined with the still existing (ancient) Roman government and eventually formed a culture of materialism driven by our evolutionary needs.3 The evolving human consciousness through materialism relates to our topic of the knowledge of mind through spirituality directly and evolving architecture in practice.
 These are some influences that I like.
-I will develop them more deeply in later contexts.
+I will develop them more deeply in later.

 The Yogasūtra of Patañjali4 is the primary textual antecedent of rajayoga.
 It is based in the Vedic knowledge system.
 The Yogasūtra is instructions on dealing with thought and mind.
 The Yogasūtra is orientated to supporting and generating practice of yoga.
 It expresses control of ‘modifications’ of mind with thinking means that is then left behind in evolving consciousness.